-Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with legal requirements and auditing standards applicable in Belgium, as issued by the "Institut des Réviseurs d'Entreprises/Instituut van de Bedrijfsrevisoren".
-Those standards require that we plan and perform the audit to obtain reasonable assurance whether the financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these annual accounts based on our audit.
+We conducted our audit in accordance with International Standards on Auditing.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the annual accounts are free from material misstatement.

-In accordance with these standards, we have performed procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on our judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, we have considered internal control relevant to the company's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the company's internal control.
-We have assessed the basis of the accounting policies used, the reasonableness of accounting estimates made by the company and the presentation of the financial statements, taken as a whole.
-Finally, the Board of Directors and responsible officers of the company have replied to all our requests for explanations and information.
-We believe that the audit evidence that we have obtained provides a reasonable basis for our opinion.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the annual accounts.
+The procedures selected depend on the statutory auditor's judgment, including the assessment of the risks of material misstatement of the annual accounts, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the company's preparation and fair presentation of the annual accounts in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the company's internal control.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by the board of directors, as well as evaluating the overall presentation of the annual accounts.
+We have obtained from the company's officials and the board of directors the explanations and information necessary for performing our audit.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.